 While she would appear multiple time into the next decade and even continued to wrestle in places like AEW, her work in the 2000's are perhaps her work in her career and that is why I think Awesome Kong is the best Impact Wrestling Knockout of the 2000's.

 Do you agree or disagree with my picks?
 Who are the best Knockouts of the 2000's?

-And forget to check out my next installment in the Best Knockouts Of All Time series when I talk about the Top 5 Impact Wrestling Knockouts of the early 2010's (2010-15).
+And don't forget to check out my next installment in the Best Knockouts Of All Time series when I talk about the Top 5 Impact Wrestling Knockouts of the early 2010's (2010-15).

 If you enjoyed this article, be sure to follow me on Twitter @hakeemfullerton and for more wrestling related content, be sure to follow, Wrestling New World on Twitter @wnwnews.